fabiodanil2/Tank-Game/README.md

 Capable of 2 players or player vs computer.

-The "AI" was made with Boids
+The computer behavior was made with Boids